rails/rails/guides/source/getting_started.md

 end
 ```

-The +destroy+ action will find the post we are looking at, locate the comment
+The `destroy` action will find the post we are looking at, locate the comment
 within the `@post.comments` collection, and then remove it from the
 database and send us back to the show action for the post.